mauriziochiaro/snake/README.md

 # Terminal Snake

-A simple ~400 lines implementation of the classic Snake game that runs entirely within the Windows Command Prompt.
+A simple ~500 lines implementation of the classic Snake game that runs entirely within the Windows Command Prompt.
 This project is written in pure C and uses the Windows Console API for direct terminal manipulation, input handling, and rendering.
 No external graphics libraries needed.

 <img width="1740" height="935" alt="image" src="https://github.com/user-attachments/assets/3472206b-e7f9-4473-9db8-bd5af3d14b81" />

 ## Features

-*   **Classic Gameplay**: Control a growing snake to eat food and increase your score.
-*   **Dynamic Enemies**: Avoid the deadly 'X' enemies that appear as your score increases!
+*   **Dynamic Enemies**: Avoid the deadly '*' enemies that appear as your score increases!
 *   **Direct Terminal Rendering**: No external graphics libraries needed.
 The game is rendered entirely with text characters using ANSI escape codes.
 *   **Raw Mode Input**: The terminal is set to "raw mode" to process key presses instantly without needing to press Enter.
 *   **Collision Detection**: The game ends if the snake collides with the walls, itself, or an enemy.